 Vanilla first left Mexico in the early 1500s on ships that were bound for Spain.
 It was originally believed that vanilla only had value as a perfume.
 It wasn’t 1519 that the Spaniards learned it was also a flavor.

 Until the late 19th century, Mexico had the monopoly on growing vanilla plants.
 Nowadays Madagascar and Indonesia grow the majority of the world’s crop.
 Countries that also grow it include Guatemala, Costa Rica, Uganda, China, India, Papua New Guinea, Tonga, Fiji, Tahiti and the Philippines.

 We hope you loved the vanilla story.
 As we said at the beginning – it is everything but ordinary.
 After reading all this you have to admit you’re a bit surprised to learn all this about vanilla.
 We think a story about vanilla is a beautiful one.

 We love using vanilla to add delicious flavor to our food.
-If you love vanilla as much as we do, we recommend you try our Homemade Nutella pancakes topped with vanilla sauce and water sticks.
+If you love it as much as we do, we recommend you try our Homemade Nutella pancakes topped with vanilla sauce and water sticks.
 Or maybe our Red Velvet Waffle with vanilla cream-cheese, fresh strawberries, walnuts and chocolate sauce.